mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 * `allow_relay`: Permits remote instances to subscribe to all public posts of your instance.
 This may increase the visibility of your instance.
 * `public`: Allows unauthenticated access to public resources on your instance.
 This is essentially used as the default value for `:restrict_unauthenticated`.
    See `restrict_unauthenticated` for more details.
 * `quarantined_instances`: *DEPRECATED* ActivityPub instances where activities will not be sent.
-They can still reach there via other means; we just won't send them.
+They can still reach them via other means; we just won't send them.
 * `allowed_post_formats`: MIME-type list of formats allowed to be posted (transformed into HTML).
 * `extended_nickname_format`: Set to `true` to use extended local nicknames format (allows underscores/dashes).
 This will break federation with older software for these nicknames.
 * `max_pinned_statuses`: The maximum number of pinned statuses. `0` will disable the feature.